-We believe the development of a scaled global, nearshore delivery model with selective close-to-client capabilities enables us to deliver higher-quality technology services to meet our clients' needs.
+We believe the development of a scaled global, nearshore delivery model with selective close-to-client capabilities enables us to deliver high-quality technology services to meet our clients' needs.
 Nearshore delivery locations with geographic proximity, cultural affinity and complementary time zones enable increased interaction with our clients, enhance relationships and improve responsiveness for more efficient delivery of our services.
 As a result, we are able to differentiate ourselves on projects that require a high degree of client collaboration and iteration.

-We provide services out of nearshore delivery centers located in four European Union countries (Bulgaria, Croatia Romania and Slovenia), four other Central European countries (Bosnia & Herzegovina, Moldova, North Macedonia and Serbia), and five countries in Latin America (Argentina, Colombia, Mexico, Uruguay and Venezuela).
-We have close-to-client locations in seven Western European countries (Austria, Denmark, Germany, Ireland, the Netherlands, Switzerland and the United Kingdom) and in Australia, Singapore and the United States.
+We provide services from our nearshore delivery centers, located in five European Union countries (Bulgaria, Croatia, Poland, Romania and Slovenia), four other Central European countries (Bosnia & Herzegovina, Moldova,

+North Macedonia, and Serbia), four countries in Latin America (Argentina, Colombia, Mexico, and Uruguay) and in Asia-Pacific (Malaysia).
+We have close-to-client locations in seven Western European countries (Austria, Denmark, Germany, Ireland, the Netherlands, Switzerland and the United Kingdom), two countries in North America (Canada and the United States), two countries in Asia-Pacific (Australia and Singapore) and in the Middle East (United Arab Emirates).
+As part of our acquisition of Lexicon on October 6, 2022, we acquired additional close-to-client offices in Australia and a new nearshore delivery center in Vietnam.
 We locate our nearshore delivery centers in countries that not only have abundant IT talent pools, but also offer us an opportunity to be a preferred employer.
-As of June 30, 2021, we had 8,883 employees (including directors), approximately 50.3% of whom work in nearshore delivery centers in European Union countries.
+As of June 30, 2022, we had 11,853 employees (including directors), approximately 51.4% of whom work in nearshore delivery centers in European Union countries.

 Our nearshore delivery model was first established in Central Europe in order to efficiently deliver our solutions to European clients.
-Our primary delivery centers are located in Romania, where we employed approximately 3,693 employees involved with delivery of our services as of June 30, 2021.
-As of June 30, 2021, we had 1,404 such employees located in Cluj-Napoca, the second largest city in Romania and 1,018 such employees located in Bucharest, the capital of Romania.
+Our primary delivery centers are located in Romania, where we employed approximately 5,051 employees involved with delivery of our services as of June 30, 2022.
+As of June 30, 2022, we had 1,694 such employees located in Cluj-Napoca, the second largest city in Romania and 1,358 such employees located in Bucharest, the capital of Romania.
 We believe Romania is an ideal location to source IT delivery talent due to its educational infrastructure, large multi-lingual population, advanced technological infrastructure and flexible labor regulation.
-As of June 30, 2021, we also had approximately 3,137 IT professionals across our locations in Bosnia & Herzegovina, Bulgaria, Croatia, Moldova, North Macedonia, Serbia and Slovenia, which are countries that we believe offer many of the same benefits as Romania.
-To serve our North American clients, we had approximately 1,244 employees involved with delivery of our services across our seven Latin American delivery centers as of June 30, 2021, the majority of which are located in Argentina (453 employees) and Colombia (616 employees).
+As of June 30, 2022, we also had approximately 3,884 IT professionals across our locations in Bosnia & Herzegovina, Bulgaria, Croatia, Moldova, North Macedonia, Poland, Serbia and Slovenia, which are countries that we believe offer many of the same benefits as Romania.
+To serve our North American clients, we had approximately 1,927 employees involved with delivery of our services across our ten Latin American delivery centers as of June 30, 2022, the majority of which are located in Argentina (734 employees) and Colombia (876 employees).
 We believe that the Latin American region as a whole has an abundant talent pool of individuals skilled in IT.
-Additionally, we added a delivery center in Mexico as a result of the acquisition of Levvel in 2021.